stanfordpython/python-assignments/assign2/README.md

 ## Overview

-Congratulations on a great quarter thus far!
+Congratulations on a great quarter so far!

 You have embarked on a quest to find the famous Holy Grail.
-Along the way, you will have to write various Python scripts to assist you in your quest.
+Along the way, you will have to write various Python scripts to assist you in your journey.
 We know you're up to the challenge.
-Your quest will draw on everything you have learned thus far.
+Your quest will draw on everything you have learned thus far in the course.

 We've actually hidden a Holy Grail somewhere on campus.
+The first person to find it gets late night, on us.
 Godspeed.

-Note: The goal is to have you enjoy the beautiful Stanford weather as a break from midterm season.
+*Note: The goal is to have you enjoy the beautiful Stanford weather as a break from midterm season, and have some fun solving small puzzles.*

 ![Holy Grail](http://parktheatreholland.com/wp-content/uploads/2014/10/banner-python.jpg)